TEnders64/vordle/README.md

 ##### React Tools:
 - Hooks
     - useState
-    - useContext
+    - useContext (for more practice and less prop drilling)
-    - useEffect (maybe for an API to get a 5-letter word onmount)
+    - useEffect (to fetch a 5-letter word onmount from [Wordnik API](https://developer.wordnik.com/))
 - No need for Redux given the small complexity

+##### Future Features:
+- Allow for page reload without losing progress
+- Allow only one word a day
+    - Run a github action 12:00am Pacific to get a new word from Wordnik
+- Separate out game modes:
+    - Reset button to let the user play multiple words a day
+    - Traditional (see one-word-a-day above)
+- Supporting Returning Users
+    - Streaks
+    - Statistics
+    - Reminders to play